 EEA offers the benefits of no incisions to heal, no disfigurement, and a faster recovery time.

-UPMC offers state-of-the-art radiation therapy.
+UPMC offers state-of-the-art radiation therapy as a treatment option.
 This allows doctors to directly target the nasal cavity and treat the cancer effectively — while limiting radiation that might adversely affect areas such as the eyes, optic nerves, brain, and spinal cord.

-Anti-cancer drugs (chemotherapy) may be used in combination with surgery and radiation therapy.
+Anti-cancer drugs (chemotherapy) may be used in combination with surgery and radiation therapy treatments.

 Affiliated with the University of Pittsburgh Schools of the Health Sciences

 For help in finding a doctor or health service that suits your needs, call the UPMC Referral Service at 412-647-UPMC (8762) or 1-800-533-UPMC (8762).
 Select option 1.